davidpirogov/fuzzychrome/README.md

    2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.

-   3. Click Load unpacked extension… to pop up a file-selection dialog.
+   3. Click Load unpacked extensionâ€¦ to pop up a file-selection dialog.

    4. Navigate to the directory in which your extension files live, and select it.